Serrin-type Overdetermination in Scaling Limits: Sharp Existence and Asymptotic Behavior of Quasi-linear Schr\"odinger Energy Ground States: Introduction

 constrained on $\mS_a$.
 Due to a Gagliardo-Nirenberg type inequality, see Eq.\eqref{eq2.1}, the functional $I$ is bounded from below on $\mS_a$ if $p<4+\frac{4}{N}$ and is unbounded from below on $\mS_a$ if $p>4+\frac{4}{N}$.
 The threshold number $4+\frac{4}{N}$ is called the mass critical exponent for Eq.\eqref{eq1.2} in the literature.

-The equivalent of the {\it action ground states} are now the {\it energy ground states}.
-An {\it energy ground state} is a $u \in \mS_a$ which minimizes among all the solutions to Eq.\eqref{eq1.2}-Eq.\eqref{eq:contraint-1} the energy functional $I$.
-Note that this definition, makes sense even if $I$ is unbounded from below on $S_a$, and also that when $I$ is bounded from below on $S_a$ an {\it energy ground state} can exist even if the infimum of $I$ on $S_a$ is not achieved.
+Along this approach a natural notion is the one of \textit{least energy solution}.
+A \textit{least energy solution} is a solution $u \in \mathcal{S}_a$ that minimizes the {\it energy functional} $I$ among all solutions to Eq.\eqref{eq1.2} subject to the mass constraint Eq.\eqref{eq:contraint-1}.
+This definition remains meaningful even when $I$ is unbounded below on $\mathcal{S}_a$.
+Moreover, when $I$ is bounded below on $\mathcal{S}_a$, it makes sense even if the $\inf_{u \in \mathcal{S}_a} I(u)$ is not attained.

 The mass subcritical case (i.e., $2<p<4+\frac{4}{N}$) has now been widely studied.
-In \cite{CJS,JLuo} energy ground states are obtained by minimizing the functional $I$ on $\mS_a$, see \cite[Lemma 1.1]{JLWang} for results in that direction.
+In \cite{CJS,JLuo} {\it least energy solutions} are obtained by minimizing the functional $I$ on $\mS_a$, see \cite[Lemma 1.1]{JLWang} for results in that direction.
 Critical points which are not global minimum have also been obtained.
 In \cite{JLWang}, for $2+\frac{4}{N}<p<4+\frac{4}{N}$, a perturbation method is applied to study the existence and multiplicity for suitable range of $a$.
 In \cite{ZLW}, the authors adopted the dual approach to construct infinitely many pairs of normalized solutions when $2<p<2+\frac{4}{N}$.
 Also, when $2+\frac{4}{N}\leq p<4+\frac{4}{N}$, $k$ pairs of normalized solutions were obtained in \cite{ZLW}, for any $k \in \N$, assuming that $a >a_k$ for some $a_k$.

-In the mass critical case (i.e., $p=4+\frac{4}{N}$), the infimum of $I$ on $\mS_a$ is never achieved but, for $a>0$ sufficiently large, one may still find an energy ground state \cite{ZCW}.
-Also, still for $a>0$ sufficiently large, the existence (of mountain pass solution) and concentration behavior of normalized solutions of Eq.\eqref{eq1.2}-Eq.\eqref{eq:contraint-1} are established in \cite{YY,LZou}.
+In the mass critical case (i.e., $p=4+\frac{4}{N}$), the infimum of $I$ on $\mS_a$ is never achieved but, for $a>0$ sufficiently large, one may still find a {\it least energy solution} \cite{ZCW}.
+Also, still for $a>0$ sufficiently large, the existence (of mountain pass solution) and concentration behavior of normalized solutions of Eq.\eqref{eq1.2}-Eq.\eqref{eq:contraint-1} are established in \cite{LZou}.

 The mass supercritical case (i.e., $4+\frac{4}{N}<p<\frac{4N}{N-2}$), is still essentially untouched.
 In the works \cite{LZou,ML}, existence and multiplicity results for Eq.\eqref{eq1.2}-Eq.\eqref{eq:contraint-1} are obtained using a perturbation method.
-In \cite{ZCW}, the authors prove the existence of energy ground states by minimizing the functional $I\big|_{\mS_a}$ on the so-called Pohozaev manifold
+In \cite{ZCW}, the authors prove the existence of {\it least energy solutions} by minimizing the functional $I\big|_{\mS_a}$ on the so-called Pohozaev manifold